WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

   return(dt)
 }
 ```
-As you can see, it uses Keras `predict_generator` function, which...
+As you can see, it uses Keras `predict_generator` function, which returns the values, based on which the samples' classes are determined.
+Using `ifelse` we can obtain these classes.

 5. `getInfectedIndices` - it reads the file with predictions and returns a data frame with the index and the probability of a person being infected.
 It looks only among people who have been identified with class 1 (parasitized) during the examination.
 In addition, there is `treshold` parameter, which denotes the probability above which we want to have the sample's characteristics written in the data frame.